mathiasgheno/ducto/README.md

-# Duto
+# Ducto.js

-Duto.js is an next genation of pipeline validor.
+Ducto.js is an next genation of pipeline validor.

 - ✅ Functional API
 - ✅ Support for ECMAScript Pipeline Operator